 At 100mm: 2.95' (0.9m) — 0.12x maximum magnification

 At 500mm: 3.94' (1.2m) — 0.33x maximum magnification

 Need a shorter minimum focus distance and higher magnification?
-An extension tube mounted behind this lens should provide a reasonable decrease and increase, respectively.
-Extension tubes are hollow lens barrels that shift a lens farther from the camera, alloing shorter focusing distances at the expense of long-distance focusing.
+An extension tube mounted behind this lens should provide a modest decrease and increase, respectively.
+Extension tubes are hollow lens barrels that shift a lens farther from the camera, allowing shorter focusing distances at the expense of long-distance focusing.
 Electronic connections in extension tubes permit the lens and camera to communicate and otherwise function as normal.
 As of review time, Canon does not offer RF mount-compatible extension tubes, but third-party options are available.